billstclair/elm-html-template/Markdown.md

      ["ol",{},
       [["li",{"class": "liclass"},
         ["James Brown is Number One!"]
        ]
       ]
      ]
     ]

+The left set bracket ("{") needs to be in the first column to be parsed as tag class object.
+Otherwise, it will be interpreted as just a regular string.

+A tag class object at the beginning of a line is a hard paragraph break.
+It will end any block element before it.
+Second and subsequent tag class objects _modify_ the preceding settings, changing the values for any duplicated tags.

+    {ol:olc,li:lic}
+    1. James Brown is Number One!
+    {li:li2}
+    2. I like Michael, too!

+Encodes as:

+    [["ol",{"class":"olc"},
+      [["li",{"class":"lic"},
+        ["James Brown is Number One!"]
        ]

-You can't currently change the class bindings in the middle of a block element, but that wouldn't be a hard change to make, should it become desirable.

-This means that the left set bracket ("{") needs to be in the first column.
-Otherwise, it's in the middle of a paragraph starting with spaces.
-One benefit here is that you can indent a tag class object by four spaces to display it as a code block.
+      ]
+     ],
+     ["ol",{"class":"olc"},
+      [["li",{"class":"li2"},
+        ["I like Michael, too!"]
+        ]
+       ]
+      ]
+     ]
+    ]

-It might also be nice to be able to have different classes for different table columns.
+It might be nice to be able to have different classes for different table columns.
+Maybe I'll do add syntax for that.
+And support for JSON double-left-square-bracket escapes in the values.